Take Heart: How to protect your best friends from heartworm

 According to the American Heartworm Society, cases of heartworm disease have been found in all 50 states, and the range of heartworms is spreading every year.
-Because heartworms are spread by mosquitoes, more cases are found in the Southeast, along the Gulf Coast, and along the Mississippi River, but as the mosquitoes that transmit disease continue to migrate, so does the disease.
+Because heartworms are spread by mosquitoes, more cases are found in the Southeast, along the Gulf Coast, and along the Mississippi River.

 The life cycle of heartworms

 When a mosquito takes a blood meal from an animal with heartworms, it ingests baby heartworms (microfilaria) present in the infected animal’s blood and becomes a vector of transmission.
 During the next 10 to 14 days, the microfilaria develop into larvae inside the mosquito.
 When the mosquito bites another dog or cat, the larvae are transmitted to that animal.
 From there, it takes about six months for the larvae to turn into adult heartworms.

 Heartworms live in the arteries around the lungs, but as the number of worms accumulates, they can back up into the heart as well.
 In dogs, the average heartworm can live five to seven years, and it is not uncommon to find up to 30 or more spaghetti-sized worms in severely affected dogs.
 You can imagine the impact a clump of worms like this would have on the heart’s ability to contract normally.